mattermost/mattermost-test-management/data/test-cases/channels/add-user-from-popover/MM-T9.md

 Only the users who have permissions to manage channel members should see the option to add a user to a channel on the profile pop-up.\
 \
 \
-**Original test name from testing spreadsheet → **Only the users who have permissions to manage channel members will be able to see this option.
+\*\*Original test name from testing spreadsheet → \*\*Only the users who have permissions to manage channel members will be able to see this option.

-**Precondition**

 ---